madhavlab/wav2tok/README.md

-#  class wav2tok
+# Details of Arguments for class wav2tok

 #  Args:

-debug -> int, 1 for debug mode, 0 for work mode
+    --debug -> int, 1 for debug mode, 0 for work mode

-use_transformer -> Boolean (Default: False), if you want to use a transformer network as encoder ,
-                                             but you have to set the args in wav2tok/Src/wav2tok.py in class TransformerEncoder and TransformerSentenceEncoderLayer
+    --use_transformer -> Boolean (Default: False), if you want to use a transformer network as encoder , but you have to set the args in wav2tok/Src/wav2tok.py in class TransformerEncoder and TransformerSentenceEncoderLayer